 MyRapid Touch 'n Go

 The MyRapid Touch 'n Go Card is a smartcard ticketing system which can be used on all trains and buses, regardless of carrier.
 Travellers load credit onto the card in advance and simply tap in and out when boarding a bus or train.
 When a traveller places the card on the reader, the ticket value is automatically deducted from the available credit.

 Kuala Lumpur has a well-developed rail system, consisting of three Light Rapid Transit (LRT) lines, three commuter lines, one Mass Rapid Transit (MRT) line and one monorail line.
 There are also two dedicated airport-link services that run to and from the Kuala Lumpur International Airport.
 Operated by Express Rail Link (ERL), these two lines are known as the KLIA Ekspres and KLIA Transit.

 The LRT, MRT and monorail operate under the banner of Rapid Rail.
 The monorail runs directly through the city centre with the LRT lines branching off, connecting various suburbs to the city centre.
 The MRT, along with the commuter rail lines, run over longer distances, connecting Kuala Lumpur with surrounding towns.
 The commuter rail is run by KTM Komuter.

 The LRT, with a daily ridership of close to half a million, is the most reliable and popular form of public transport in Kuala Lumpur.
-However, it can get very crowded, especially during rush hour.
+That said, it can get very crowded, especially during rush hour.